mohitvermawork1992-source/jenkins-master-agent-setup/README.md

-\# 🚀 Multi-OS Jenkins Setup (Ubuntu + Rocky Linux)-- Project Overview:
+\# 🚀 Multi-OS Jenkins Setup (Ubuntu + Rocky Linux)
-This project demonstrates how to set up a \*\*Jenkins distributed architecture\*\* using a Controller (Master) and Agent (Slave) on AWS EC2 instances and Extended the Jenkins setup to support a multi-operating system architecture by integrating a Rocky Linux (CentOS-based) agent with an Ubuntu controller.
+This project demonstrates the implementation of a distributed Jenkins architecture on AWS EC2, featuring an Ubuntu-based controller and a Rocky Linux (CentOS-based) agent.
+It showcases cross-platform job execution using secure SSH-based communication.

 Architecture
 ============